atomone-hub/townhalls/AtomOneMeeting3.md

   dual-token model before v3.
     * [Prop 10](https://gov.atom.one/proposals/10)

-* Signaling proposal for v3 features:
+* Signaling proposals for v3 features:
     * [Prop 9](https://gov.atom.one/proposals/9): Dynamic deposits will make it so proposal costs rise when governance activity spikes and fall when it cools.
 It will also burn proposals deposit if the percentage of no votes